Are we getting a 4th stimulus check?

 Are there plans for a 4th stimulus payment?

 House Democrat Ilhan Omar and Alexandria Ocasio-Cortez are leading a charge lobbying President Biden to send recurring stimulus payments to needy Americans citing that the payments that have been distributed so far simply aren’t enough to help many Americans pay for basic necessities as complications arising from the pandemic continue to wreak havoc.

-54 progressive Democrats signed a letter in January urging the President to approve a plan that would allow for recurring payments, and we could see that proposal build steam in the coming weeks based on how the 3rd stimulus package performs.
+54 progressive Democrats signed a letter urging the President to approve a plan that would allow for recurring payments, and we could see that proposal build steam in the coming weeks based on how the 3rd stimulus package performs.

 On the other hand, we might see that demand die down as vaccinations continue to roll out and more businesses begin to open back up.